arcanesugar/Chess/README.md

 A c chess program that runs in the console\
 \
-./main     To start in cli mode\
+./main cli To start in cli mode\
-./main uci To start in uci mode
+./main     To start in uci mode

 ## CLI
 A list of commands can be accessed with "hlp" or "help"\